kalinaszy/flutter_bootcamp/README.md

 # flutter_application_1

 A new Flutter project.
-The app should allow user to login and display a recipe of the day.
+The app should allow a user to login and display a recipe of the day.
+In the future also to save favourite recipes.

 TO DO:
-Authentication, Fetching data from TheMealDB API (https://www.themealdb.com/api.php?ref=apilist.fun) - currently doesn't display proper data.
+Authentication with Google, Fetching data from TheMealDB API (https://www.themealdb.com/api.php?ref=apilist.fun)

 ![alt-text](https://user-images.githubusercontent.com/46633019/126086338-24cd012d-fbbb-4366-befd-91a873b311c3.PNG)